caddyserver/caddy/.github/CONTRIBUTING.md

 ### Contributing code

 You can have a huge impact on the project by helping with its code.
-To contribute code to Caddy, open a [pull request](https://github.com/caddyserver/caddy/pulls) (PR).
-If you're new to our community, that's okay: **we gladly welcome pull requests from anyone, regardless of your native language or coding experience.** You can get familiar with Caddy's code base by using [code search at Sourcegraph](https://sourcegraph.com/github.com/caddyserver/caddy/-/search).
+To contribute code to Caddy, first submit or comment in an issue to discuss your contribution, then open a [pull request](https://github.com/caddyserver/caddy/pulls) (PR).
+If you're new to our community, that's okay: **we gladly welcome pull requests from anyone, regardless of your native language or coding experience.** You can get familiar with Caddy's code base by using [code search at Sourcegraph](https://sourcegraph.com/github.com/caddyserver/caddy).

 We hold contributions to a high standard for quality :bowtie:, so don't be surprised if we ask for revisions&mdash;even if it seems small or insignificant.
 Please don't take it personally. :blue_heart: If your change is on the right track, we can guide you to make it mergable.

 Here are some of the expectations we have of contributors:

 - **Open an issue to propose your change first.** This way we can avoid confusion, coordinate what everyone is working on, and ensure that any changes are in-line with the project's goals and the best interests of its users.
 We can also discuss the best possible implementation.
 If there's already an issue about it, comment on the existing issue to claim it.
+A lot of valuable time can be saved by discussing a propsal first.

 - **Keep pull requests small.** Smaller PRs are more likely to be merged because they are easier to review!
 We might ask you to break up large PRs into smaller ones.
 [An example of what we want to avoid.](https://twitter.com/iamdevloper/status/397664295875805184)